Realization of a Bosonic Antiferromagnet

-Based on the comparison between the measured probabilities of the spin state and the prediction of the thermalized state, our system is inferred to be a thermalized state, see Fig. \ref{figS7}(c).
+Based on the comparison between the measured probabilities of the spin state and the prediction of the thermalized state, our system is inferred to be a thermalized state, see Extended Data Fig. \ref{figS9}(d).

+From the $t$-DMRG simulations, we plot the spin correlations of the antiferromagnet up to 15 sites.
+As shown in Extended Data Fig. \ref{figS9}(e), the correlation function exhibits a power-law decay as the distance $d$ increases, which is consistent with the property of the Tomanaga-Luttinger Liquid \cite{Haldane:1981,Giamarchi:2004,Yang:2017s}.